Build a Homelab server using an old laptop

 EnableWattsUpPro=true

-# Ignore lid close event (laptop lid close does not sleep)
+# Ignore lid close event (laptop lid closes without sleeping)

 IgnoreLid=true